Mini-Batch Robustness Verification of Deep Neural Networks: : A Batch Verifier for Local Robustness

 In this section, we present how we rely on mixed-integer linear programming (MILP) for batch local robustness verification. \tool relies on three MILPs: for computing bounds on the neurons in the early layers, for verifying a batch in the subsequent layers and for verifying the robustness of $\epsilon$-balls suspected as non-robust.
 Our MILPs rely on a prior encoding of local robustness verification of a single $\epsilon$-ball~\cite{MIPVERIFY}.
 We next describe it and our encodings.

 \paragraph{MIPVerify} MIPVerify~\cite{MIPVERIFY} is a verifier for determining the local robustness of a neural network using MILP.
 It takes a network classifier $N$, an input $x\in [0,1]^{d_{in}}$ and its class~$c$, and an $\epsilon>0$.
 It determines whether $N$ is robust in the $L_\infty$ $\epsilon$-ball of $x$ or not, in which case it returns an adversarial example.
 MIPVerify is sound and complete.
 Its complexity is exponential in the number of unstable ReLU neurons.
 It can analyze classifiers with fully connected, convolutional, and max-pooling layers.
 We describe its constraints for fully connected layers, but our implementation supports the other layers.
 MIPVerify begins by encoding the input layer's neurons with variables $z_{0,1},\ldots,z_{0,{d_{in}}}$ and enforcing the neighborhood with linear constraints: $\forall m\in [d_{in}].\ z_{0,m} \geq \max(0,x_m-\epsilon)\land z_{0,m} \leq \min(1,x_m+\epsilon)$.
 Then, it constructs the constraints capturing the network computations layer by layer.
 For every layer $i$ with $m_i$ neurons, it adds $m_i$ linear constraints for capturing the affine computation: $z'_{i} = W_i z_{i-1} + b_i$.
 Technically, the vector $z'_{i}$ is captured by $m_i$ variables $z'_{i,1}$,\ldots,$z'_{i,m_i}$.
 Then, it computes real-valued lower and upper bounds $l_{i,m},u_{i,m}$ for $z'_{i,m}$ via optimization.
-This is computed by taking all constraints of the layers up to layer $i$ (including) and for each neuron $m\in[m_i]$, solving two optimization problems (unless skipped by heuristics), one with objective $u_{i,m}=\max{z'_{i,m}}$ and the other one with objective $l_{i,m}=\min{z'_{i,m}}$.
+This is computed by taking the constraints of all layers up to layer $i-1$ and for each neuron $m\in[m_i]$, solving two optimization problems (unless skipped by heuristics), one with objective $u_{i,m}=\max{z'_{i,m}}$ and the other one with objective $l_{i,m}=\min{z'_{i,m}}$.
 Then, if $l_{i,m} \geq 0$, the neuron is \emph{active}, i.e., its function is the identity function: $z_{i,m}=z'_{i,m}$.
 Similarly, if $u_{i,m} \leq 0$, the neuron is \emph{inactive}, i.e., its function is the constant 0: $z_{i,m}=0$.
 Otherwise, $l_{i,m} < 0 \wedge u_{i,m} > 0$, the neuron is \emph{unstable}, i.e., its function is piecewise linear and thus it is not expressible as a single linear constraint.
 To encode the ReLU computation precisely, MIPVerify introduces a binary variable $a_{i,m}$ that captures the two possible states and adds four constraints over $a_{i,m}$, $z'_{i,m}$ and the bounds $l_{i,m}, u_{i,m}$.
-After completing the output layer (which does not have ReLU computations but the bounds are still computed), it adds an objective function whose goal is to find the minimum adversarial perturbation that is misclassified: $\min_{x'} \Vert x - x'\Vert_\infty \quad \text{s.t.} \quad z_{L,c} \leq \max_{c' \neq c} z_{L,c'} $, where $x'=[z_{0,1},\ldots,z_{0,{d_{in}}}]$ and $x=[x_1,\ldots,x_{d_{in}}]$.
+After generating the constraints of all layers (the output layer has no ReLUs but its bounds are computed), MIPVerify adds an objective function and a constraint whose goal is to find the minimum adversarial perturbation that is misclassified: $\min_{x'} \Vert x - x'\Vert_\infty \quad \text{s.t.} \quad z_{L,c} \leq \max_{c' \neq c} z_{L,c'} $, where $x'=(z_{0,1},\ldots,z_{0,{d_{in}}})$ and $x=(x_1,\ldots,x_{d_{in}})$.
 It then submits all constraints to a MILP solver.
 If the MILP solver determines that the set of constraints is infeasible, then $N$ is robust in this $\epsilon$-ball.
 If it finds a satisfying assignment, the values $z_{0,1},\ldots,z_{0,d_{in}}$ form an adversarial example.